 STOCK MARKET CLUB – Mr. Avery

 In the Stock Market Club, students engage in an interschool competition where they need to manage a virtual portfolio.
 During the year, the group meets to discuss trading strategies that help them during this process.
 The markets are fickle, challenging, but lucrative.
 There is no substitute for experience.

 STUDENT ACTION FOR GENDER EQUALITY (SAGE) – Ms. Weisser

 This club works on issues concerning gender equality within the school and the community.
 Discussions and events are planned to promote an awareness of gender issues throughout the school.
 All students are welcome and encouraged to join.

-STUDENT COUNCIL – Ms. Donovan
+STUDENT COUNCIL – Ms. Bombard

 Student Council is a group of student leaders that acts as a resource for the student body and the administration for any student concerns and ideas.
 This organization will give students experiences practicing leadership skills, planning events, and working with school and community members to make Simsbury High School the best it can be for students.
 In addition to the executive officers of the Council, Student Council is composed of the executive officers of all four classes (grades 9 - 12) as well as six elected representatives from each class.
 All of these positions are elected by the student body.
 This group is responsible for special events, service projects, school climate surveys, school spirit activities, and any other activities of interest to the student body.

 STUDENTS OF FAITH – Ms. Henry